-All errors are displayed on line 4 of the display when the 6500 is in the Main screen.
+All errors are displayed on line 4 of the display when the 6300 is in the Main screen.
 An error must be acknowledged before any other key entries are accepted.
 The error may be acknowledged either by pressing the CANCEL or the CLR key.

 ERROR CODES DESCRIPTION

 1 Pressure exceeded 110 %FS on Pt output

 2 Pressure exceeded 110 %FS on Ps output

 3 Pt target value exceeds Qc limits

 4 Pt target value exceeds Mach limit

 5 Ps rate target exceeds Rate limit

 6 Ps target exceeds altitude limits

 7 Pt actual value exceeds Qc limit

 8 Pt actual value exceeds Mach limit

 9 Rate exceeds limits.

 10 Unused

 11 Invalid Profile point

 12 Ps control-transducer error

 13 Pt control-transducer error

 14 Ps actual value exceeds limit

 15 Internal Use only

 16 Internal Use only

 17 If Pt is left in Measure mode, Qc limit will soon be exceeded

 18 If Pt is left in Measure mode, Mach limit will soon be exceeded

-19 Loss of data: Expected data not received from Measurement board
+19 Loss of Actual Data